Buy & Sell Any Physical Asset As A Legally Binding NFT

 Mattereum Asset Passports help buyers, sellers, and experts to work together to create a doubt-free environment for trade by ensuring authenticity.
+These globally enforceable technical and legal protections provide financial compensation where goods are not as described and therefore deter bad actors under international law in 170 jurisdictions across the world.
+Corporate lawyers worldwide respect and understand this system.

 The Importance of Identity and Provenance